elven-js/elven.js/README.md

 The types should also be exported.

-### Usage example with static website:
+### Usage example with static website (base demo):

 Check out the example file: [example/index.html](/example/index.html)

 You will find the whole demo there.
 The same that is deployed here: [elvenjs.netlify.app](https://elvenjs.netlify.app)

-You will find the demo directory in the repository so you can play with its final version, here only as an example.

 ### What can it do?

-The API is limited for now, this will change, but even now, it can do much:
+The API is limited for now, this will change, but even now, it can do most of the core operations:

 - authenticate using the Maiar mobile and Maiar browser extension
 - handle expiration of the auth state